Last Truck Scheduling for Middle-mile Next-day Delivery Coverage: Problem Definition

 To that end, we define the binary variables $\vX\in \{0,1\}^{I\times J \times T}$, where $x_{ijt}$ decides if the last truck from FC $i\in\cI$ towards the DS $j\in\cJ$ departs at (the end of) timeslot $t\in\cT$.
 By definition, we can only have at most one last truck for each connection.
 Hence, the decision vector $\vx_{ij} \in \{0, 1\}^{T}$ for each \textit{active} connection $(i,j)$ will be of the type:

-which in this example indicates a departure of the last truck at the 3rd timeslot, while $\vx_{ij}=\vzero_T$ if the connection is \textit{inactive}, i.e., FC $i\in\cI$ does not ship products to DS $j\in\cJ$. {We use $\mathbf 1_T$ ($\mathbf 0_T$) to denote a vector of ones (zeros) of size $T$.}
+which in this example indicates a departure of the last truck at the 3rd timeslot, while $\vx_{ij}=\vzero_T$ if the connection is \textit{inactive}, i.e., FC $i$ does not ship products to DS $j$.

 \paragraph{Covered demand:} The utility of a last-truck schedule $\vX$ is determined by the amount of demand it \emph{covers}.
 In particular, we say that demand $d_{jkt}$ can be served next-day (\emph{covered}) by FC $i\in \cl I$ if the following conditions are met: \emph{(i)} the FC stores this item, i.e., $a_{ik}=1$; and \emph{(ii)} the last truck departs at or after $t$, i.e., there is a timeslot $\tau \geq t$ where $x_{ij\tau}=1$.
 If a certain demand at some DS is covered by an FC, then clearly there is no need (or benefit) to cover it by additional FCs.
 In other words, the servicing benefit is not additive.
 In order to capture accurately this salient feature of the model, we define: